jungleking624-cyber/Africa-Travel-Line/README.md

 ⚠️ **Insurance Required:** We strongly recommend comprehensive travel insurance.

 ⚠️ **AI Limitations:** AI responses are informative but may not cover every scenario.
 Use as a guide, not definitive source.

 ---

+## Future Feature

+1. Booking a ride with a prompt.
+2. Agent being able to choose cheapest ride for the user.
+3. Agent being able to manage state and know when a user is logged in.
+4. Agent being able to learn and know the user favourite or usual location.

+---